camilonfs1/GCP-COURSERA-Especialization/COMPUTE/Intro.md

 In this module, we discuss the different options of deploying applications to Google Cloud.
 Google Cloud offers many possible deployment platforms, and the choice is not always immediately obvious.
 ## Designing Reliable Systems
 In this module, we talk about how to design reliable systems
-## Security
-In this module, we cover security.
-Google has been operating securely in the cloud for 20 years.
-There is a strong belief that security empowers innovation.
-The approach of the cloud architect should be that security should be put first; everything else will follow from this.

 ## Maintenance and Monitoring
 In this final module of this course, we cover application maintenance and monitoring.